up-to-you/dev_notes/Security/TLS.md

 So, in order to provide secure Client/Server interaction, there must be two steps involved:
 1. Verify server identity (`Handshake`), using Asymmetric Public/Private key.
 This step can be done using so-called **PKI** which relies on `Certificate`'s.
-2. Encrypt/Decrypt netowork messages, using Symmetric single key.
-After `Handshake` slow `Asymmetric` approach is replaced by efficient and fast `Symmetric` encryption.
+2. Encrypt/Decrypt network messages, using Symmetric single key.
+After `Handshake` the slow `Asymmetric` approach is replaced by efficient and fast `Symmetric` encryption.

 **PKI:**
 ...